OutSystems/docs-product/src/debugging-apps/intro.md

 Proxy scenarios are supported in self-managed environments.
 However, there is no option to add Trusted proxy addresses in OutSystems Cloud installations.

 </div>

+## Debugging with redirect rules

+When debugging an app that has a redirect rule (e.g., `oldurl/module -> newurl/module`), always connect Service Studio to the **new URL** (`newurl`).
+Attempting to connect to the old URL may result in debugging issues.